oliviertassinari/material-ui/docs/src/pages/components/tooltips/tooltips.md

 (WAI-ARIA: https://www.w3.org/TR/wai-aria-practices/#tooltip)

 By default, the tooltip only labels its child element.
-This is notably different from `title` which can either label **or** describe its child depending on whether the child is already labeled.
+This is notably different from `title` which can either label **or** describe its child depending on whether the child already has a label.
 For example, in:

 ```html